Report: Trump Aides Used Weinstein Tactics to Target Iran Deal

 The campaign reportedly began days after Trump visited Tel Aviv and discussed the deal with Israeli Prime Minister Benjamin Netanyahu last May.
 The Observer acknowledges, however, that “although sources have confirmed that contact and an initial plan of attack [on the Obama administration officials] was provided to private investigators by representatives of Trump, it is not clear how much work was actually undertaken, for how long or what became of any material unearthed.”

 There is also a lot of frustrating vagueness in the report over who worked to set up the campaign.
 Calling them “aides to Donald Trump,” “people in the Trump camp,” or “representatives of Trump” is a pretty broad way to refer to members or associates of a current U.S. presidential administration who may have paid a private intelligence agency in a foreign country to go after members of a previous administration.
 That doesn’t mean that the claim is not plausible, however, considering the ever growing number of people in Trump’s orbit who have been indicted or found to have behaved unethically.
-As Colin Kahl concluded in his Twitter thread, before the Black Cube link was revealed:
+As Colin Kahl concluded in his Twitter thread, before the possible Black Cube link was revealed:

 Perhaps it was just a coincidence that this obvious scam targeting my family had all the hallmarks of an intel op and coincided with Team Trump’s reported efforts to “dig up dirt” on me.
 But the fact that I even have to think about the possibility that my family was targeted by people working for the President is yet another sign of the fundamental degradation of our country that Trump has produced.

-Note: This post has been updated to include Black Cube’s denial.